 13a, Chmielna // +48 22 505 91 87

-Their menu pairs the best in authentic Italian products with freshest local and seasonal ingredients.
+Their menu pairs the best in authentic Italian products with the freshest local and seasonal ingredients.
 The flavors and textures that result will not disappoint.

-What’s more, this restaurant’s open concept allow you to watch them prepare your dish and roast it in their wood-burning pizza oven.
+What’s more, this restaurant’s open concept allows you to watch them prepare your dish and roast it in their wood-burning pizza oven.
 Watching the cooks at work was almost as rewarding as the food itself.

 Because this place is so popular and centrally located, it can be quite busy in the evenings.
 Expect to wait for a table, but know that the service itself is fast and the line will move quickly.